1. Preparing your environment for installation

 -

 All hosts must have a network interface of BMC type.
 Smart Proxy server uses this NIC to pass the appropriate credentials to the host.
-For more information, see Adding a Baseboard Management Controller (BMC) Interface in Managing hosts.
+For more information, see Configuring a Baseboard Management Controller (BMC) Interface in Managing hosts.

 -